 Templates are full HTML pages where attributes are placed on areas that will be replaced by text from a page that uses the template.

-Baked in are the special attributes root, relative path to root, path, the relative path of the file, template, used primarily to tell Apricot what template file to use, and most importantly content, which is how you get the page's contents into the template.
+, which is how you get the page's contents into the template.
 However, from there you can create in essence an unlimited amount of attributes.
 Common ones are for titles, subtitles, descriptions, and defining which, say, CSS file to use; the sky's really the limit.

 Attributes within pages are defined like this at the top of the document: <!-- attrib title: New Page Title -->

-In this example, any reference of [#title#] will be replaced with New Page Title within the template.
+within the template.
 If an attribute isn't present in the page, the tag is removed.

 When you build your site, AutoSite XL's new Attribute Map located in the Apricot Output panel allows you to get a birds' eye view of all the attributes your site uses, their values, and what pages have those values.
 It's great for identifying errors, or just seeing what pages use which templates for example.
 The Attribute Map also allows you to drag attributes into the editor to reference them (input pages and templates) or their values to define them (input pages).
 It's a quick way to get a head start on your pages.